scorpido74/azure-docs.nl-nl/articles/active-directory/manage-apps/provisioning-agent-release-version-history.md

 ### <a name="release-status"></a>Release status

-23 januari 2019: Uitgebracht voor downloaden
+23 januari 2019: uitgebracht voor downloaden

 ### <a name="new-features-and-improvements"></a>Nieuwe functies en verbeteringen